This is for:Developer

 Facet which allows drilling down within results using filters based on field values.

 During initialization, components attach themselves to HTML elements having well-known CSS classes.
-Thus, to instantiate and use a component, you simply need to insert an HTML tag in the page with the appropriate CSS class.
+Therefore, to instantiate and use a component, you need to insert an HTML tag in the page with the appropriate CSS class.

 buildingQuery.
 This event sends an object called